Enlightn - Your performance & security consultant, an artisan command away.

 Think of Enlightn as your performance and security consultant.
 Enlightn will "review" your code and server configurations, and give you actionable recommendations on improving performance, security and reliability!

-Enlightn Pro (commercial) is available for purchase on the Enlightn website and has an additional 60 automated checks.
+Enlightn Pro (commercial) is available for purchase on the Enlightn website and has an additional 64 automated checks (total of 128 checks).

 - 🚀 Performance Quick Wins (In-Built In Laravel): Route caching, config caching, etc.

 - ⏳ Performance Bottleneck Identification: Middleware bloat, identification of slow, duplicate and N+1 queries, etc.